-• All cattle, llamas and alpacas exhibited at NY county fairs or the State Fair must be negative to an approved test appropriate to detect Bovine Viral Diarrhea persistent infection (BVD-PI).
+• All cattle, llamas, and alpacas exhibited at NY county fairs, or the State Fair must be negative to an approved test appropriate to detect Bovine Viral Diarrhea persistent infection (BVD-PI).
+Official ID must be in the animal prior to sampling.
 The testing veterinarian is responsible to make sure the proper test is conducted.
 This is a once in a lifetime test that must be reported on the required certificate of veterinary inspection.
-The issuing veterinarian is responsible for verifying the validity of the test, the identification of the animal and recording the test date on the CVI.
-If a previous test is not verifiable the test must be repeated.
+The issuing veterinarian is responsible for verifying the validity of the test, official identification of the animal, and recording the test date on the CVI.
+If a previous test or official identification is not verifiable, the test must be repeated.